harrytypou/engage-website-data/data_tutorial.md

-# EVCLUB — Data File Reference
+# ENGAGE — Data File Reference

 All content files live in your GitHub content repo under `data/`.
 The site fetches them via the raw GitHub URL.
 To update content, edit the JSON files and commit — no code deploy needed.